mateoxav/mateoxav/README.md

 - Playing CTF's at spare time
 - Currently learning Swift by Self
 - Personal website
-- I’m currently open for an Intern or a new job opportunity, this is
+- I’m currently open for an Intern or a new job opportunity.
-<br><br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>